Imagine-then-Plan: Agent Learning from Adaptive Lookahead with World Models: Experiments

-While Figure~\ref{fig:fixed_k} compares \textbf{\model} to fixed-horizon lookahead, it may also vary the horizon over time.
-To disentangle the benefit of adaptive horizon selection from merely using a non-constant horizon, we additionally compare against \textit{random lookahead}, which samples $K_t$ independently at each step.
-We evaluate the SR vs. NB trade-off on ALFWorld using Qwen3-8B for both the policy and the world model.
-We run 140 tasks grouped into 14 folds and report fold-averaged SR and NB, where each point in Figure~\ref{fig:sr_budget_parallel} corresponds to one fold.
-We observe that our adaptive lookahead consistently dominates the random strategy, achieving higher SR under lower and more stable budgets.
-This confirms that the improvements stem from state-conditioned allocation of lookahead, rather than stochasticity or horizon variability per step.
+\paragraph{Higher success rates with lower cost than Random Lookahead.} Beyond fixed-horizon lookahead, we compare \textbf{\model} with \textit{random lookahead}, which samples $K_t$ independently at each step.
+This isolates the effect of adaptive horizon selection from simply using a varying horizon.
+We evaluate the performance-cost trade-off on ALFWorld, using Qwen3-8B as both the policy and world model.
+We run 140 tasks grouped into 14 folds and report fold-averaged SR and NB, where each point in Figure~\ref{fig:itpi_sr_budget} and Figure~\ref{fig:itpr_sr_budget} corresponds to one fold.

+Our adaptive lookahead consistently outperforms the random strategy, achieving higher SR with lower and more stable budgets.
+This shows that the gains come from state-conditioned allocation of lookahead, rather than horizon variability.